envico801/anki-owasp-top-10/README.md

 Q:: How can the transmission of unsigned or unencrypted serialized data to untrusted clients be made more secure?
 A:: To enhance security, unsigned or unencrypted serialized data should not be sent to untrusted clients without some form of integrity check or digital signature to detect tampering or replay.

+#### Chapter 3 - Example Attack Scenarios

+Q:: What type of attack is demonstrated in this scenario?

+Many home routers, set-top boxes, device firmware, and others do not verify updates via signed firmware.
+Unsigned firmware is a growing target for attackers and is expected to only get worse.
+This is a major concern as many times there is no mechanism to remediate other than to fix in a future version and wait for previous versions to age out.
+A:: A08 Software and Data Integrity Failures

+Q:: Can you identify the type of attack happening here?

+Nation-states have been known to attack update mechanisms, with a recent notable attack being the SolarWinds Orion attack.
+The company that develops the software had secure build and update integrity processes.
+Still, these were able to be subverted, and for several months, the firm distributed a highly targeted malicious update to more than 18,000 organizations, of which around 100 or so were affected.
+This is one of the most far-reaching and most significant breaches of this nature in history.
+A:: A08 Software and Data Integrity Failures

+Q:: What kind of attack is described in this situation?

+A React application calls a set of Spring Boot microservices.
+Being functional programmers, they tried to ensure that their code is immutable.
+The solution they came up with is serializing the user state and passing it back and forth with each request.
+An attacker notices the "rO0" Java object signature (in base64) and uses the Java Serial Killer tool to gain remote code execution on the application server.
+A:: A08 Software and Data Integrity Failures

 ### Part X - A09:2021-Security Logging and Monitoring Failures

 ![icon](https://owasp.org/Top10/assets/TOP_10_Icons_Final_Security_Logging_and_Monitoring_Failures.png)